Key details

 The Victorian Government has invested in Bendigo with a new GovHub, Galkangu — a state of the art building to support the creation of jobs, boost the local economy and deliver a range of local and state government services.

-The $133 million project will be the third GovHub in Victoria, with Morwell in the Latrobe Valley and Ballarat already complete.
+The $133 million project is the third GovHub in Victoria, with Morwell in the Latrobe Valley and Ballarat already complete.

 We are proud to have delivered this project in partnership with Regional Development Victoria.